AMN-SHK/UnibotFM/data/nlu.md

 - any library in college
 - library facility
 - how do i get information of library
-- library facliity
+- library faciliity
 - Library
+- who is librarian
+- librarian
+- name of the library
+- archivia
+- on which floor library is
+- resources in library

 ## intent:library_details
-- How many library cards does college provide?
+- How many library cards does college provide
-- Is there any fine if a student returns the book after the due date?
+- Is there any fine if a student returns the book after the due date
-- What is the maximum duration for which a book is issued?
+- What is the maximum duration for which a book is issued
 - fine for late book return
 - how many books can be issued
+- how many books can i issue
 - maximum numbers for books issued
 - books issued
 - fine